Jannet Villanueva

 Project Number: 476.1020

 To make matters worse, over 23% of Peruvian women in rural areas are illiterate.
-At the same time, they often take on the role of head of the family as many men leave their families for months at a time to look for work in mines or in the city due to the lack of employment opportunities.
+At the same time, they often take on the role of head of the family, as many men leave their families for months at a time to look for work in mines or in the city due to the lack of employment opportunities.
 The challenges in the everyday lives of many women and girls are therefore particularly high.
-As in Peru, the gap between what is enshrined in law and what is implemented remains very wide in Chile.
-Although the left-wing President Boric, who was elected in 2021, promised to overcome patriarchal structures and to exercise basic rights to education and health, women from the poorer classes and indigenous women in particular are exposed to great economic insecurity.
-They too are often solely responsible for the survival of their families.
-At the same time, they have little education and are inadequately informed about their rights.

-In addition, most families in the slums are dependent on the state healthcare system.
-This means that they often have to pay up to half the cost of the medication themselves and often have to queue for hours for a medical consultation.
-Against this backdrop, Mission 21, together with its partner organizations, is promoting various educational courses, which are mainly aimed at indigenous women and girls in rural Puno.
+Against this backdrop, Mission 21, together with its partner organizations, promotes various educational offers to strengthen self-determination, political participation and environmental protection, which are mainly aimed at indigenous women and young people in rural Puno.
 However, the educational programs are also open to interested men and boys.

 Alfalit: 97 women attended the literacy program during the reporting year.
 76 of them (78%) successfully completed the year and significantly improved their basic skills compared to the previous year.
 Training in the use of digital devices and technologies was particularly successful because the women were able to participate in digital communities.
 This helped them not only in their personal communication with family and friends, but also in their small businesses (contact with customers) and thus contributed to their economic independence.
-In addition, 48% of the participants took leadership in the family, participated in decision making at the community level, discussed gender equality and women's rights in the face of all kinds of discrimination and violence against women.
-42 primary school students (100% of 3rd, 4th and 5th graders) passed the school year.
-In the subjects of communication and mathematics, 76 % achieved the expected learning success and 24 % achieved an outstanding learning success.
-10 students were randomly selected to participate in a provincial competition for learning achievement progress.
-32 educational institutions participated.
-The students of the program's Alfalit program came in second place.
-Teachers also confirmed better interaction with and within families.
-The pupils were also more confident in expressing their feelings and needs.
+In addition, 48 percent of the participants exercised leadership in the family, participated in decision-making at the community level and discussed gender equality and women's rights in the face of all kinds of discrimination and violence against women.

 Coordinator Latin America (Bolivia and Peru)